logmannn/recipebox/README.md

 3) As a user, I want to be able to hide a recipe's details when I'm done viewing them.

 4) As a user, I want to edit my recipes if I need to.
-  a) I'd like to see changes reflected live on the page as I make them.
+  - a) I'd like to see changes reflected live on the page as I make them.

 ## Specifications

-* Create a Recipe object called Recipe (this will be the structure of all recipes)
+* Create a Recipe object called Recipe (this will be the structure of all recipes) -- X

-* Create a RecipeBox object called Recipe Box that will hold all the recipes
+* Create a RecipeBox object called Recipe Box that will hold all the recipes -- X

 * Instantiate a Recipe object called tempRecipe